X of Swords: Lead-up

+As part of the "Fresh Start" relaunch, an extra-sized issue in celebration of the long history of Marvel Comics includes a one-page story shows Apocalypse reminiscing about his original Four Horsemen who were lost so long ago.

-It is revealed that human ally Moira MacTaggert is actually a reality-warping mutant whose power is to live many "lives".
+During the House of X and Powers of X storyline, it is revealed that Moira MacTaggert, an ally of the X-Men, is a mutant whose power is to live many "lives".
 In her ninth life, she allied with Apocalypse and they both rescued the First Horsemen.

-Cypher and X travel to the mutant island of Krakoa to establish the future foundation of their mutant paradise.
+Cypher and Professor X travel to the mutant island of Krakoa to establish the future foundation of their mutant paradise.
 Communicating with Krakoa, Cypher reveals its secret history.
 X and Magneto invite all former mutant villains to live on the island including immortal Egyptian mutant Apocalypse (En Sabah Nur).
-Both Krakoa and Apocalyse interact subtly - a hint of their shared past.
+Both Krakoa and Apocalyse interact subtly – a hint of their shared past.

-As part of the "Fresh Start" relaunch, an extra-sized issue in celebration of the long history of Marvel Comics includes a one-page story shows Apocalypse reminiscing about his original Four Horsemen who were lost so long ago.

-As part of the "Dawn of X" relaunch, Cyclops, Rachel Summers and young Cable travel to a mysterious island on the ocean, where they meet enigmatic character Summoner.
-It is then revealed that the island is a fragment of Krakoa, with which the living island reunited with at the end of the issue.
-Weeks later, Summoner recounts the story about the separation of Krakoa and Arakko, while battling the demonic forces of Amenth.
+As part of the "Dawn of X" relaunch, Cyclops, Rachel Summers, and young Cable travel to a mysterious island on the ocean, where they meet enigmatic character Summoner.
+It is then revealed that the island is a fragment of Krakoa, with which the living island reunites.
+Weeks later, Summoner recounts the story of the separation of Krakoa and Arakko, the result of an invasion from the dimension of Amenth.

-In the new Excalibur title of Dawn of X, it is shown that Apocalypse wants to tap into the magical spring source that is Otherworld ruled by Omniversal Majestrix Saturnyne.
+In the new Excalibur title of "Dawn of X", it is shown that Apocalypse wants to tap into the magical spring source that is Otherworld, ruled by Omniversal Majestrix Saturnyne.
 This new approximation of Krakoa's mutants and the inhabitants of Otherworld sets the stage for a future confrontation.
-Some time later, Apocalypse gathers his fellow X-Ternals, and sacrifices some of them to create a portal to connect Krakoa to the Otherworld and Amenth.
+Some time later, Apocalypse gathers his fellow X-Ternals, and sacrifices some of them to create a portal to connect Krakoa to Otherworld.